cmf-team/.github/profile/README.md

 CMF Github
 ==========

-This is an organisation to hold and develop computational projects by CMF.
+This is an organisation to hold and develop computational, data and teaching projects by CMF.

 We see there are two types of projects in CMF Github organisation in 2022: